Introduction

 Listeners

-A [Listener] is a special game entity allowing you to render positional sounds.
+A Listener is a special game entity allowing Amplitude to properly render positional sounds.
 When positional audio is playing, its volume depends on the Listener the sound get attached on, and the configured attenuation model.
 If there are no active Listeners, then all positional audio will be silent.

 Customizable Attenuation Models

-You can create an infinite variety of attenuation models for spatial sounds in Amplitude to reduce/increase the gain according to the distance from the [Listener].
+You can create an infinite variety of attenuation models for spatial sounds in Amplitude, to adjust the gain of sound sources according to the distance from the Listener.
 You have total control over the attenuation curve settings, including curve transitions.
 Each attenuation model is based on one attenuation shape between the following list:

 • Cone